Orientation of alcoves in affine Weyl groups: Introduction

-In \cite{JYS1} J.Y.
-Shi shows that the $ \Phi^+$-tuple of integers $(k(w,\alpha))_{\alpha \in \Phi^+}$ subject to certain conditions characterizes entirely $w$.
+In \cite{JYS1} Jian Yi Shi shows that the $\Phi^+$-tuple of integers $(k(w,\alpha))_{\alpha \in \Phi^+}$ subject to certain conditions characterizes entirely $w$.
+We call this $\Phi^+$-tuple the \textit{Shi vector} of $w$.
 Based on this characterization, the author defined in \cite{NC1} an affine variety $\widehat{X}_{W_a}$, called the Shi variety of $W_a$, whose integral points are in bijection with $W_a$.